dhavard/AugmentedMagics/README.md

 Augmented Necromancy - Your Necromancy spells now have a higher DC based on your Strength bonus and ignore spell resistance.

 Augmented Transmutation - Transmutation spells you cast ignore spell resistance.
 Transmutation spells now automatically are Extended and have a higher DC.

+Any Augment that increases a DC by a stat bonus has a minimum bonus value of 1.
+So if you have 0 or negative stat bonus, you will still improve your DC with these feats.

 **How to install**